 The installation presented the team with several complex challenges with the dedication of the whole site team who worked tirelessly over a 14-day period ensuring it was successfully handed over on time.
 A high level of collaboration and true team working was essential to the success of this very special fast track scheme.

-Building new healthcare facilities at St Ann’s HospitalSector: HealthcareLocation: London
+Building new facilities at St Ann’s HospitalSector: HealthcareLocation: London

 Redeveloping & Modernising Airedale HospitalSector: HealthcareLocation: Yorkshire & Humber